edgi-govdata-archiving/EEW-Website/content/about/about-content.md

 *Event Care*: EEW Events bring people together to hear each other and work together; they are crucial social elements of our work.
 Participants need to be welcomed, supported to collaborate effectively, and work should be enjoyable and valuable.
 Our event care work should build participants’ sense of efficacy and ensure mutually respectful conduct.

-Rather than presenting a hierarchical representation of contributions, below we diagram our collective authorship in accordance with [EDGI’s authorship protocol] (https://docs.google.com/document/d/1SZeIVuJ4kjosq9GXTx8AauEF4RJYOftYyuPsj68kVck/edit#heading=h.k0ozbm3wj762):
+Rather than presenting a hierarchical representation of contributions, below we diagram our collective authorship in accordance with [EDGI’s authorship protocol](https://docs.google.com/document/d/1SZeIVuJ4kjosq9GXTx8AauEF4RJYOftYyuPsj68kVck/edit#heading=h.k0ozbm3wj762):

 ## Core Contributors